azure-ad-b2c/samples/readme.md

 ## Generic enhancements

-- [sign-up or sign-in policy with a link to sign-up page](policies/susi-with-link-to-sign-up) Adds a direct link to the sign-up page.
-A relying party application can include a query string parameter that takes the user directly to the sign-up page.

 - [Delete my account](policies/delete-my-account) - Demonstrates how to delete a local or social account from the directory